rxuby/Web-Design-Technologies/README.md

-This is my lab and term project in Web Design Technologies
+This is my lab and term project using HTML CSS Bootstrap Javascrip in Web Design Technologies